The Writer

 The young Jo grew up surrounded by books.
 “I lived for books,’’ she has said.
 “I was your basic common-or-garden bookworm, complete with freckles and National Health spectacles.”

-Jo wanted to be a writer from an early age.
-She wrote her first book at the age of six – a story about a rabbit, called ‘Rabbit’.
+She wanted to be a writer from an early age and wrote her first book at the age of six – a story about a rabbit, called ‘Rabbit’.
 At just eleven, she wrote her first novel – about seven cursed diamonds and the people who owned them.

 Jo studied at Exeter University, where she read so widely outside her French and Classics syllabus that she clocked up a fine of £50 for overdue books at the University library.
 Her knowledge of Classics would one day come in handy for creating the spells in the Harry Potter series, some of which are based on Latin.